Strategic Copywriting & Publication Design for Regional Institutions, Arts Organizations & Mission-Driven Brands.

 Last year, I took off a year from teaching to learn the ropes of copywriting.
 With that, I fully intended not to return to the profession.
 I was burned out.
 Had it.
 But then something unexpected happened.
 I was called by the middle school principal over the summer and asked if I’d take a Reading…

 The Outsiders was a bestseller when I was a little girl.
 Before the book became a movie, S.E.
-Hinton made her way to the Ardmore Public Library where my class walked the few blocks from Franklin Elementary to meet her.
-It wasn’t a long talk but the spirit of inspiration was there.
-She was…
+Hinton came to the Ardmore Public Library, where my class walked the few blocks from Franklin Elementary to meet her.
+It wasn’t a long talk, but the spirit of inspiration was there.
+She was a young…

 It was mid-morning, and the halls of the middle school were packed, as usual.
 I was a guest teacher for a six-week program that took up the first four hours of Wednesday’s Home Economics class.
 Once the tardy bell rang and the students took their seats, one of the students needed a pencil.
 Another student,…